freddyli7/MonkeySimulator/README.md

 **Bug:**

-    1.Input empty value on optional paras works fine on KeyOne but doesn't on DTEK60.
+    1. Inputing empty value on optional paras works fine on KeyOne but doesn't on DTEK60.

 **Version 1.4**